 - No User Testing

 User testing validates your user research.
 Your interface should always be tested in the hands of real users before going live.
 The sooner you get insight from your target users, the sooner you can iterate and identify issues, strengths and opportunities.
-Crazy Egg is a great way to track how users use your site.
+Platforms like Hotjar and Crazy Egg are great ways to track how users use your site.

 If you have overcomplicated your interface, a user is going to have a hard time knowing where to look first, or worse, they will get frustrated and leave.
 Overcomplicating an interface can take several forms, but most commonly points to too much variation, animations, and design flourishes.
 To combat this, you should include an appropriate amount of white space.